-You can also generate a starter SysML Requirements model from templates supplied in the 'Create from Pattern' tab (Model Wizard) (Ctrl+Shift+M).
+You can also generate a starter SysML Requirements model from templates supplied in the 'Model Builder' (Ctrl+Shift+M).
 These include:

 - One Level Requirement Hierarchy

 - Two Level Requirement Hierarchy

 - Composite Requirement Hierarchy

-• Requirements Traceability
+- Requirements Traceability

-On the 'Create from Pattern' tab select the 'SysML' Perspective, then scroll to and expand the 'SysML 1.5 Requirements Diagrams' Pattern group.
+On the 'Model Builder' dialog select the 'SysML' Perspective, then scroll to and expand the 'SysML 1.5 Requirements Diagrams' Pattern group.
 When you click on a Pattern name in the left hand panel of the tab, a full description of what the pattern provides is displayed in the right hand panel.